A book on ethics and philosophy of values

 a) The Aristotelian tripartition of the theoretical, practical and poetic spheres

-All thought is either practical or productive or theoretical 1: Aristotle proposes this configuration of the field of knowledge in Metaphysics, to which even those who oppose it will refer.
+All thought is either practical or productive or theoretical 1: Aristotle proposes this configuration of the field of knowledge in Metaphysics to which even those who oppose it often refer.

-The tradition of commentators sees the theoretical sciences as including theology, mathematics and physics, the practical sciences as including politics, ethics and economics, and the poetic sciences as having as their object tekhnê, that activity which encompasses both art and technique, which we moderns distinguish.
+According to the tradition of commentators, theoretical sciences include theology, mathematics, and physics; practical sciences encompass politics, ethics, and economics; and productive sciences focus on tekhnê, an activity encompassing both art and technique, which moderns now distinguish.

-Aristotle divides and classifies these sciences according to two criteria: firstly, according to the origin of the movement of their object.
+Aristotle divides and classifies these sciences based on two criteria: the origin of the movement of their object and the degree of certainty achievable.
 Thus, In the case of productive science the principle of movement is in the producer and not in the product; likewise, in practical science the movement is not in the thing done, but rather in the doers.
 On the other hand, The science of the natural philosopher deals with the things that have in themselves a principle of movement 2.

-Now what has its principle of movement in itself is necessary, whereas what receives it from others is contingent.
-So only the objects of the theoretical sciences are necessary, the objects of the practical and poetic spheres being marked by contingency.
-Hence the second classification criterion, which overlaps with the first: the degree of certainty that can be achieved in each of these three types of science.
-Only theoretical science is capable of achieving perfect certainty, because of the necessity of its object.
+What possesses its principle of movement within itself is necessary, whereas what receives it from outside is contingent.
+Thus, only the objects of theoretical sciences are necessary, while those in the practical and productive spheres are marked by contingency.
+Therefore, the second classification criterion, overlapping with the first, is the degree of certainty achievable in each of these three types of science.
+Theoretical science alone can achieve perfect certainty, due to the necessity of its object.

-It is therefore a dual criterion, ontological and epistemological, one deduced from the other, that leads Aristotle to propose such a configuration of the field of knowledge.
-This tripartition of the sciences is at the same time a hierarchisation of them: it is the theoretical sciences that are the supreme sciences, since for Aristotle, If the divine is present anywhere, it is present in things of this sort 3 [i.e. the ones that have in themselves the principle of their movement].
+This dual criterion—ontological and epistemological, with one deduced from the other—leads Aristotle to propose this configuration of the field of knowledge.
+This tripartition of the sciences is also a hierarchy, with the theoretical sciences as the supreme sciences because, for Aristotle, If the divine is present anywhere, it is present in things of this sort 3 [i.e. the ones that have in themselves the principle of their movement].

-Let us turn now to ethics, to see how it fits into this classification of the sciences.
+Now let us turn to ethics and see how it fits within this classification of the sciences.

-First of all, there are two difficulties.
-Firstly, as J.L.
-Labarrière notes, Any presentation of Aristotle's moral philosophy immediately comes up against a stumbling block: he never uses the adjective êthikê in its substantive form, nor does he use it to qualify a field of philosophy or a type of science 4.
-He does not relate what he expounds in the Nicomachean Ethics and the Eudemian Ethics to a part of philosophy or to a type of science that should be called morality, moral philosophy or moral science, or even practical philosophy.
-In fact, we find the expression "ethical discourse" by which Aristotle designates the content of these two works.
-In other words, the term "ethics" exists only as an adjective in Aristotle's thought.
+First, there are two difficulties.
+As J.L.
+Labarrière notes, Any presentation of Aristotle's moral philosophy immediately encounters a stumbling block: he never uses the adjective êthikê in its substantive form, nor does he employ it to define a field of philosophy or a type of science 4.
+Aristotle does not connect what he expounds in the Nicomachean Ethics and the Eudemian Ethics to any branch of philosophy or type of science that could be termed morality, moral philosophy, moral science, or even practical philosophy.
+Instead, he uses the term 'ethical discourse' to describe the content of these two works.
+In other words, 'ethics' appears only as an adjective within Aristotle's thought.

-If we call the science whose subject is ethical discourse "ethics", as tradition has done, and bypass these difficulties, we see that it engages the intellect in a completely different way from the theoretical sciences.
-As a result, there would be a practical rationality, a rationality specific to prakta, to things to be done, and which is not therefore a mere transfer of theoretical rationality 6.
-This assertion, turned directly against Plato, aroused the interest of the neo-Aristotelianism that grew up around the courses given by the young Heidegger on Aristotle, followed by Gadamer, Arendt and Léo Strauss.
+If we call the science focused on ethical discourse 'ethics', as tradition has done, and set aside these difficulties, we observe that it engages the intellect in a way entirely distinct from the theoretical sciences.
+This suggests the existence of a practical rationality specific to prakta—things that must be done—rather than merely a transfer of theoretical rationality 6.
+This view, explicitly countering Plato, sparked the interest of neo-Aristotelianism, which developed around the young Heidegger's lectures on Aristotle, followed by thinkers like Gadamer, Arendt, and Léo Strauss.

-It would be impossible here to go into the exact nature of this practical rationality and the debates it has generated.
-The idea we feel it is important to retain, and which is inherited from Aristotle, is the following: morality (or ethics) is a practical science, or concerns the practical sphere, not the theoretical sphere.
-This is precisely the idea that we now need to examine.
+It would be impossible here to explore the precise nature of this practical rationality and the debates it has generated.
+However, the key idea we should retain, inherited from Aristotle, is this: morality (or ethics) is a practical science, concerned with the practical realm rather than the theoretical one.
+This is the very idea that we now need to examine.

 1. Metaphysics, E, 1